Apache HTTP Server Version 2.5

 Note: As the IP addresses are parsed on startup, expressions are not evaluated at request time.

-Require host
+When Require host host-name is specified,

 A (partial) domain-name